carlherrmann/starter-hugo-research-group/content/home/welcome.md

   css_class:
 ---

-The Biomedical Genomics group @ HDSU is working on topics around **regulatory genomics** in disease.
+The Biomedical Genomics Group @ Health Data Science Unit at the BioQuant Center and Medical Faculty Heidelberg is working on understanding gene (de)regulation in disease.

+We develop novel methods to integrate large scale genomics datasets, using statistical and machine-learning approaches.
+We focus in particular on epigenomics data and single-cell approaches.